Post-Graduate Certificate in Advanced Clinical Practice for Adults

 2. Substance Use Disorders for Adults (Course ADULT-TF2)

-3. Suicide Prevention for Adults (Course ADULT-TF3)
+3. Suicide Prevention Across the Lifespan (Course ADULT-TF 3)

 4. Trauma and Interpersonal Violence for Adults (Course ADULT-TF4)